hackerb9/vt340test/apl/charset/IR-68-to-Unicode.txt.md

 Hackerb9 notes that there appear to be some mistakes in Unicode's chart.

+1. Note 7 of the [IR-68][IR68] standard gives examples of characters composed using backspace (0x08) that should be "imaged so as to be clearly recognizable".
+One of those, underscored alphabetics, is completely missing from the mapping.

+  * 0x460861 to 0x46087A: `_` + `𝐴` to `_` + `𝑍`.

-1. It is missing some of the characters composed by backspace, even ones that are specifically listed in the [IR-68][IR68] standard as examples of composition.
-In particular, underscore, 0x46, with the capital letters, 0x61 to 0x7A, are valid characters and should map to _something_ in Unicode.
-It is possible that the mapping was omitted due to confusion about what to map to.
-Fortunately, it appears the APL community has come to [consensus][consensus] that the underscored letters were merely a way to differentiate lower and uppercase alphabets given the mechanical limitations of the IBM selectric type ball.
+  The modern [consensus][consensus] of the APL community is that underscored letters were merely a way to differentiate lower and uppercase alphabets given the mechanical limitations of the IBM selectric type ball.
+The IR-68-to-Unicode.txt file already maps 0x61 to 0x41 (CAPITAL LETTER A), therefore, when composed with underscore the alphabet should be rendered as lowercase.

 [IR68]: https://github.com/hackerb9/vt340test/blob/main/docs/standards/IR068-APL.pdf "APL Character Set encoding standard, 1983-06-01"
 [consensus]: https://www.math.uwaterloo.ca/~ljdickey/apl-rep/tables "Working Draft of an unpublished standard for APL, 2000"

-2. It also lists a couple IR-68 characters twice, which can't be right.
+2. The IR-68-to-Unicode file also lists a couple IR-68 characters twice, which can't be right.
 While there should be duplicates of the Unicode characters — composition by backspace overprinting can happen in either order — every IR-68 sequence should map to a single Unicode character.
 The duplicated characters are as follows:

 ### QUAD DOWNWARDS ARROW